-As of October 1, 2023 and 2022, the Company opted to bypass the qualitative assessment and proceeded directly to performing the quantitative goodwill impairment test.
+As of October 1, 2024 and 2023, the Company opted to bypass the qualitative assessment and proceeded directly to performing the quantitative goodwill impairment test.
 The Company assessed the fair values of its reporting units by utilizing the income approach, based on a discounted cash flow valuation model as the basis for its conclusions.
-The Company's estimates of future cash flows included significant management assumptions such as revenue growth rates, operating margins, discount rates, estimated terminal values and future economic and market conditions.
+The Company's estimates of future cash flows included significant management assumptions such as revenue growth rates, operating margins, certain components of the discount rates, estimated terminal values and future economic and market conditions.
 The Company's assessment concluded that the fair values of the reporting units exceeded their carrying amounts, including goodwill.
-Accordingly, the goodwill of the reporting units was not considered impaired as of October 1, 2023 and 2022.
+Accordingly, the goodwill of the reporting units was not considered impaired as of October 1, 2024 and 2023.
 The Company may resume performing the qualitative assessment in subsequent periods.